 If there’s been a bright spot during this difficult time, it’s the increased availability of technological solutions for communicating with patients.
 Telehealth existed long before COVID, but was underdeveloped until necessity forced healthcare organizations to get creative.
 Now, patients find it easier to schedule remote visits, which can be valuable when transportation or mental health concerns keep them from communicating with nurses in person.

-If you’re interested in joining a new generation of highly skilled nurses, consider enrolling in one of the esteemed programs from the American Sentinel College of Nursing & Health Sciences at Post University.
+If you’re interested in joining a new generation of highly skilled nurses, consider enrolling in the RN to BSN degree program from the American Sentinel College of Nursing & Health Sciences at Post University.
 Reach out today to learn more about our accredited degree programs.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!